juancarlospaco/nim-telegram-bot/README.md

-the filename must be all lowercase and not contain whitespaces, the filename will be the command to trigger the plugin, eg `baz.jpg` will be `/baz` on Telegram chat, the file will be sent as attached Document file to chat by the bot, anything you want the bot to share just copy it to that folder, Markdown is supported.
+the filename must be all lowercase and not contain whitespaces, the filename will be the command to trigger the plugin, eg `baz.jpg` will be `/baz` on Telegram chat, the file will be sent as attached Document file to chat by the bot, anything you want the bot to share just copy it to that folder.

 Example Static Files plugin: Any file is Ok.